-- Your child may have more of an appetite than usual.
-Encourage them to eat fruit and vegetables and low-calorie foods, rather than foods that contain a lot of calories (cakes, biscuits, crisps) and to have plenty of physical activity.
+They may be hungrier than usual (increased appetite).
+Encourage them to eat fruit and vegetables and low-calorie foods, rather than foods that contain a lot of calories (avoid crisps, cakes, biscuits and sweets), and to have plenty of exercise.
 Otherwise they may put on weight.

 Can other medicines be given at the same time as imipramine?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

 imipramine should not be taken with some medicines that you get on prescription.
 It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting imipramine.

 - Check with your doctor or pharmacist before giving any other medicines to your child.
 This includes herbal and complementary medicines.